YigitCiray/YigitCiray.github.io/about.md

 ---
 layout: page
-title: About
+title: Hello!
 permalink: /about/
 published: true
 ---

-Some information about you!
+This is Yigit.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+this place is for more information about me!

 ### Contact me